itpartnersillinois/ylf/engage.md

 Volunteers are needed for the March 30, 2019, Community Day Celebration at the I Hotel and Conference Center.
 Two shifts of individuals or groups are needed to help attendees navigate the program of author presentations, hands-on activities, performances, puppetry, storytelling, and music.

-Saturday, March 30, 2019
+Saturday, March 30, 2019{ .noindent }

 * First Shift: 9 a.m.–12:30 p.m.
 * Second Shift: 12 p.m.–3:30 p.m.

-Community Day Celebration at the I Hotel and Conference Center 1900 S. First Street, Champaign, Illinois, 61820
+Community Day Celebration at the I Hotel and Conference Center 1900 S. First Street, Champaign, Illinois, 61820{ .noindent }

-**Logistics**
+**Logistics** { .noindent }

 * Set up time: 8:30 – 9:45 a.m.
 * Event time: 10 a.m. – 3 p.m.
 * Public Opening: 10 a.m.

-We expect approximately 1,500+ people to attend
+We expect approximately 1,500+ people to attend{ .noindent }

 ![Craft table with kids](/img/engage/dsc.jpg)